Siteimprove/alfa/.changeset/warm-tools-return.md

 "@siteimprove/alfa-rules": minor
 ---

-**Changed:** R113 now sends information about whether it suceeded due to sufficient size or sufficient spacing.
+**Changed:** R113 now sends more information about how it succeed and the other targets that caused the spacing criteria to fail.